Precisely determining photon-number in real-time: Detector Calibration

 To assign a detection event with pulse area $a$ to a photon number $m$, we need to determine a set of counting thresholds $t_m$ such that if

-we assign a photon-number $m$ for this event.
-These counting thresholds $t_m$ were obtained after normalising each of the distributions obtained through the area histogram analysis.
-The counting thresholds $t_m$ are positioned in the intersection point between two adjacent normalised distributions, as shown in Figure \ref{fig:normalised}a.
-Once these $t_m$ are established, assigning photon-number to a detection event becomes a trivial task, which allows us to perform photon-number-resolving measurements in real time.
+we assign a photon-number $m$ to this event.
+These counting thresholds $t_m$ were obtained after normalising each distribution obtained through the area histogram analysis.
+The counting thresholds $t_m$ are positioned in the intersection point between two adjacent normalised distributions, as shown in the left panel of Figure~\ref{fig:normalised}.
+Once these $t_m$ are established, assigning a photon-number to a detection event becomes a trivial task, which allows us to perform photon-number-resolving measurements in real time.
 Note that the distributions are wider for larger areas, thus the uncertainty increases when assigning a photon-number to larger areas.
-This is expected, since for higher energies the detector saturates and the pulse area difference between detection with different energies gets smaller.

 To evaluate how precisely we can perform these photon-number assignments based on area measurements, we use the normalised distributions as the underlying distributions of photon numbers $n$ registered by the TES in a given detection event.
 We are interested in determining $p^n_m$, the probability of correctly assigning the photon-number $m$ to a detection event where $n$ photons were detected.
 We calculate this probability using